uva-cs3140-fa22/uva-cs3140-fa22.github.io/syllabus.md

 {: .no_toc }
 Upon completion of this course students will:

+* Building larger object-oriented programs
+* Understanding software build environment (IDEs, Build tools, etc.)
+* Working collaboratively and asynchronously with others
-* coming soon
+* Iterative development
+* Designing functional and object oriented systems
+* Front-end and back-end development
+* Software Architectural and object-oriented design patterns, and when to use them

 ### Course Topics
 {: .no_toc }
 The topics to be covered in the course include:

-* Coming soon
+* Continued development in the Java programming language
+* Programmer tools like gradle and git
+* Writing clean, understandable, testable code
+* Automated testing, including unit and integration testing
+* Software design principles
+* Software Architectures, including 3-Layer architecture
+* Software Design Patterns
+* GUI and Event-driven programming with JavaFX
+* Database management with SQLite

 ## Course Requirements
-{: .no_toc }

 You should meet the following requirements to take this class:

 1. __Prerequisite: CS 2100 - C- or higher
 2. __Prerequisite knowledge: Proficiency with the Java programming language, including:
    1. Basic java syntax around variables, functions, conditionals, and loops
    2. Understanding of object oriented programming, including creating your own classes, polymorphism (inheritance and interfaces), the Object class
    3. Common data structures, especially List (ArrayList and LinkedList), Map (HashMap), Set (HashSet, TreeSet)
 3. Willing to attend and participate with in-person lectures.
 4. Start homework assignments early, and emphasize working incrementally over several days rather than cramming.
-5. Participate to the best of your ability in discussions in class, or on Piazza
+5. Participate to the best of your ability in discussions in class, on Discord, or on Piazza
 6. Be a meaningful contributor to your assignment team.